renchris/replicache-demo-with-nextjs/README.md

 1. **`replicache/license.ts`**: This file contains our tutorial license key.

-1. **`replicache/space.ts`**: This file creates a space to store our data on the server for our Introduction Demo.
+1. **`replicache/mutators.ts`**: This file contains the CRUD functions that interact with our local IndexedDB in-browser database.

 1. **`replicache/types.d.ts`**: This file contains our type definitions for our content data: Message and MessageWithID